-Interior Designer Guide: Shopping for Vintage Furniture
+Designer Guide: Shopping for Vintage Furniture

 Shopping Local

-I always start by perusing local vintage and antique shops in San Francisco and Oakland to see if they have what I am looking for – our previous post covers some of our favorite San Francisco Bay Area Vintage Furniture Shops.
+I always start by perusing local vintage and antique shops in the San Francisco Bay Area to see if they have what I am looking for – our previous post covers some of our favorite San Francisco Bay Area Vintage Furniture Shops.
 Local flea markets are a great way to see inventory from lots of vendors and to snag amazing deals that you can’t find online.
 The Oakland Vintage Market and the Alameda Antiques Faire both take place on the first weekend of every month and feature a variety of vendors and price points.
 On the hunt for mid-century modern furniture and artwork?
 Start at the Oakland Market which has a smaller, curated list of high quality vendors specializing in mid-century and contemporary design.

 • Arrive early with plenty of cash (and a Venmo account), a measuring tape and comfortable shoes!